-If you happen to live in an equitable distribution state (which turns out to be MOST states), it’s important to know that when it comes to splitting your belongings, the court aims for fairness, not necessarily an exact 50/50 split.
-They consider a list of state factors and apply them to your unique situation before making any decisions.
+If you happen to live in an equitable distribution state (which turns out to be most states), it’s important to know that when it comes to splitting your belongings, the court aims for fairness, not necessarily an exact 50/50 split.
+They may consider a list of state factors and apply them to your unique situation before making any decisions.
 But guess what?
 You have options!
 You can create a prenuptial agreement, which lets you make your own rules for dividing your stuff.
+That means you can actually have a say and customize how your assets are divided, overriding what the state’s laws dictate.
+Let’s get into everything you need to know about equitable distribution states and how a prenup can help.

 Which states are equitable distribution?